-Alden S. Wells, Vice President of Financial Management
+Alden S. Wells, Vice President of Fiscal Management

 Alden Wells joined Robert F. Kennedy Children’s Action Corps in 1999 as chief financial officer after spending eight years as purchase of service director for the Department of Youth Services.
 Alden has also served as director of contracts for the Department of Public Health’s Division of Substance Abuse.
 He holds a Bachelor of Arts in management.